THE TIGERS' FOREST PROJECT

 Butterfly Lover 2014 © Jane Lee McCracken

 Jane's journey to Drawing for the Planet and The Tigers' Forest began in Edinburgh in the 1970s, when, at age eight, she read in a wildlife magazine that the Caspian tiger had been declared extinct and made a promise to help tigers and endangered wildlife.
+Jane's Biro drawings of tigers raise awareness of the need to protect this iconic species.
 Read more here: drawingfortheplanet.org/pages/our-story

 Since 2014, Jane has worked in partnership with Born Free—in 2023, Born Free contacted her with an inquiry from Ayan, who was keen to get involved in a Drawing for the Planet project.
 Ayan, a high school student in Singapore had previously written an illuminating post, Sketching a Solution, about art and wildlife as a guest blogger on DftP's blog.